Kartoplia1/SelfAssessment/Skills/JavaScript.md

   - global
   - globalThis
   - window
-  - getters and setters 🖐️ used
+  - getters and setters: 🖐️ used
   - __proto__
   - prototype
-  - equality operators 🖐️ used
+  - equality operators: 🖐️ used
-  - logical operators 🖐️ used
+  - logical operators: 🖐️ used
-  - bitwise operators 🖐️ used
+  - bitwise operators: 🖐️ used
-  - ternary operator 🖐️ used
+  - ternary operator: 🖐️ used
-  - void 🖐️ used
+  - void: 🖐️ used
   - yield
   - await
   - template literal